 From the 1960s, the general process of de-institutionalisation, combined with a policy commitment to diversion in the field of juvenile justice, led to significant reductions in young people detained.

-Nevertheless the living conditions for the girls who lived in this institution had deteriorated markedly.
+Despite the lower number of girls being placed in Winlaton, the living conditions in this institution deteriorated markedly in the 1970s.
 In 1981 Deborah Forster reported in The Age newspaper that Winlaton was 'run down' and 'like the teenagers who live there, the institution looks tired.'
 Even Leawarra, the more homely open hostel section looked neglected.

 Winlaton was overcrowded and understaffed.
 In an institution designed to hold 95, there were 104 in February 1981.
 The girls suffered from boredom and as the superintendent observed: 'when you put young women into an institution that is neglected they find even less reason to care about themselves'.

-The Winlaton Youth Training Centre for girls (aged 14 - 21 years) had a population of about 100 in the mid-1970s, which reduced to about 70 in the mid-1980s and about 25 at the time of its closure and relocation to Parkville in 1991.
+The Winlaton Youth Training Centre for girls (aged 14 - 21 years) had a population of about 100 in the mid-1970s, which reduced to about 70 in the mid-1980s and about 25 at the time of its closure in 1991.

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011